Jaipur bombings: Claim of responsibility

 A little-known group Indian Mujahideen claimed responsibility for the attacks and sent a video to Aaj Tak via e-mail supposedly featuring the bicycles wrapped with explosives used during the terror attacks.
-The address from which the e-mail was sent was reported to be "guru_alhindi_jaipur@yahoo.co.uk".
-News agencies reported that the video showed a serial number on one of the bicycles as '129489'.
+The address from which the e-mail was sent and a serial number on one of the bicycles was identified.
 Police officials confirmed that the bicycle used in Choti Choupad blast had the same serial number.
-However, Rajasthan Chief Minister Vasundhara Raje also suggested that a secondary objective of the e-mail could also be to mislead the investigating authorities.
+However, Rajasthan Chief Minister Vasundhara Raje also suggested that a secondary objective of the e-mail could be to mislead the investigating authorities.

 In the e-mail, the group threatened an "open war against India" unless it stops supporting the United States and United Kingdom on "international issues".
-It also said that it would "demolish the faith (Hinduism)" of the "infidels of India".
+It also said that it would "demolish the faith [of the] infidels of India".

 Convictions

 On 20 December 2019, a Special Court in Jaipur convicted four for the bombings and gave them the death penalty while one was acquitted for lack of evidence.
 The four are Mohammed Saif, Mohammed Sarwar Azmi, Saifur Rehman and Mohammed Salman.
+On April 8, 2025, a court in Jaipur sentenced four individuals to life imprisonment for their role in the case.
+However, in March 2023, all four were acquitted of the charges by the Rajasthan High Court.